jswaff/chess4j/README.md

 ## Running Test Suites

-You can run EPD formatted test suites with chess4j using the 'suite' command line argument.
+You can run EPD formatted test suites with chess4j by putting it in test mode.
 The default time per problem is 10 seconds, but that can also be changed with the 'time' argument.

 ```
-java -jar chess4j-java-5.1-uber.jar -suite=wac.epd -time=30
+java -jar chess4j-6.0-uber.jar -mode test -epd wac.epd -time 30
 ```

 The command above would start chess4j to process the Win At Chess (WAC) test suite, giving it 30 seconds per problem.
 (A few test suites can be found in the test/resources folder.)

 ## Changelog

+6.0
+* neural network mode! (consider this a preview - not ready for prime time yet)
+* cleaned up command line parameters
+* lots of code refactoring and dependency updates

 5.1
 * Passed pawn by rank (was a single value)